Ladue, Missouri

-Ladue is an inner-ring suburb of St. Louis, located in St. Louis County, Missouri.
+Ladue (/lɑːˈduː/ lah-DOO) is an inner-ring suburb of St. Louis, located in St. Louis County, Missouri.
 As of the 2020 census, the city had a population of 8,989.

 Ladue has the highest median household income of any city in Missouri with a population over 1,000.

 Geography

 According to the United States Census Bureau, the city has a total area of 8.55 sqmi, all land.

 Tilles Park is a large park within Ladue.